DevMountain/DevMtn-Node-Introduction/README.md

 const bodyParser = require('body-parser');
 const app = express();

-app.listen(3000, () => console.log('Server initiated on port 3000'));
+app.listen(3000, () => console.log('Server listening on port 3000'));
 ```

-We now have a server, that when started, will listen on port 3000 at localhost ( http://localhost:3000/ ) or 127.0.0.1 ( http://127.0.0.1:3000/ ) and will print 'Server initiated on port 3000' to the terminal after being initialized.
+We now have a server, that when started, will listen on port 3000 at localhost ( http://localhost:3000/ ) or 127.0.0.1 ( http://127.0.0.1:3000/ ) and will print 'Server listening on port 3000' to the terminal after being initialized.

 ## Step 4